Medical Laboratory Science (B.S.) Degree

 The Medical Laboratory Science program prepares students for an exciting career, for which employment prospects are significant.
-The UB Medical Laboratory Science program has received serious applicant status and is pursuing formal national accreditation through the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119 (773) 714-8880.
+The UB Medical Laboratory Science program has achieved national accreditation through the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Rd., Suite 720, Rosemont, IL 60018-5119 (773) 714-8880.

 What is Medical Laboratory Science?